Head of Special Assets

 • Identify whether the project can be turned around or should be exited.

-• Impact on the company’s income statement and balance sheet.
+• Impact on company’s income statement and balance sheet.

 • Highlight key risks that may delay or derail an exit process and possible mitigants.